 To illustrate the range of bid prices you can expect, the figure below shows illustrative prices for two local moves.
 As you can see, moving companies quote widely divergent prices for the same jobs.

 Our Ratings Tables report hourly peak-season labor rates for two-, three-, four-, and five-person crews.
-The hourly rates varied substantially.
+As you can see, the hourly rates varied substantially.

 Long-Distance Interstate Moves

-For long-distance interstate moves, moving companies must operate under a tariff system that calculates the cost of moves using weight and mileage, not hours.
-Company tariffs also stipulate special charges for packing and exceptional matters, such as storage, extra stops, and waiting time.
+For interstate moves, companies usually calculate their prices using a formula that factors in mileage and the weight of the goods they’re transporting.
+They also add special charges for packing and exceptional matters, such as storage, extra stops, and waiting time.

-Alternatively, a mover can offer a binding estimate.
+Alternatively, some movers offer binding estimates.
 You will pay no more and no less, as long as you make no changes to the job.
 If you add work after the estimate is prepared—additional furniture, for instance—your estimate will be refigured.

 In preparing binding estimates, moving companies consider the same factors as when they prepare nonbinding estimates—weight, miles, special circumstances, etc. Having estimators follow similar guidelines ensures carriers that different agents will prepare similar bids.
 That’s important because the revenue of carriers, independent driver-operators, and destination-city agents are all affected by the price charged by the booking agent.
 But guidelines for binding bids are important only for the company’s internal purposes: You pay the bottom-line quoted price even if the load weighs far more or less, or packing takes far longer or shorter than expected.